luyadev/luya/docs/guide/concept-elements.md

 ];
 ```

-As now the element `test` has a mocked $foo paremter and will return the following rendered content in the styleguide:
+As now the element `test` has a mocked $foo parameter and will return the following rendered content in the styleguide:

 ```php
 <p>Mocking value for $foo</p>